ntu-nail/AI6127/README.md

 Natural language processing (NLP) is one of the most important fields in artificial intelligence (AI).
 It has become very crucial in the information age because most of the information is in the form of unstructured text.
 NLP technologies are applied everywhere as people communicate mostly in language: language translation, web search, customer support, emails, forums, advertisement, radiology reports, to name a few.

-There are a number of core NLP tasks and machine learning models behind NLP applications.
+There are several core NLP tasks and machine learning models behind NLP applications.
 Deep learning, a sub-field of machine learning, has recently brought a paradigm shift from traditional task-specific feature engineering to end-to-end systems and has obtained high performance across many different NLP tasks and downstream applications.
 Tech companies like Google, Baidu, Alibaba, Apple, Amazon, Facebook, Tencent, and Microsoft are now actively working on deep learning methods to improve their products.
 For example, Google recently replaced its traditional statistical machine translation and speech-recognition systems with systems based on deep learning methods.

 **Optional Textbooks**